 - Lets you know if a problem arises in your website—such as crawling errors, manual penalties, and increase in 404 pages.
 It will also notify you if it detects malware.

 So let me conclude this blog by answering its question again – yes.
 Yes, your customers do have an online search pattern.
-And yes, you need to know how it works so you can maximize your business and thrive in internet marketing.
+And yes, you need to know how it works so you can maximize your business and thrive in digital marketing in the Philippines.